OpenDSA/OpenDSA/RST/en/Development/Heaps.rst

    \sum_{i=1}^{\log n} (i-1)\frac{n}{2^i}
    = \frac{n}{2}\sum_{i=1}^{\log n} \frac{i-1}{2^{i-1}}.

-From Equation :numref:`equation-IHalvesSum` we know that this summation has a closed-form solution of approximately 2, so this algorithm takes :math:`\Theta(n)` time in the worst case.
+This :ref:`summation is known <summation> <Summations>` to have a closed-form solution of approximately 2, so this algorithm takes :math:`\Theta(n)` time in the worst case.
 This is far better than building the heap one element at a time, which would cost :math:`\Theta(n \log n)` in the worst case.